hamidb80/ReMS/readme.md

 [Obsidian](https://obsidian.md/)?
 [Notion](https://www.notion.so/)?
 [LogSeq](https://github.com/logseq/logseq)?
 Nah, I didn't find them useful ...

 ## Philosophy
-> Software is not just some code, software is made to meet some needs, software has history, software is the way its creators think,s software is something alive -- me
+> Software is not just some code, software is made to meet some needs, software has history, software is the way its creators think, software is something alive -- me

 the ReMS (Remembering Management System) philosophy is to result in least amount of distraction, for example the .